livingsocial/keyspace/README.md

 A capability token looks like the following:

-    foobar:rw@d2hotnrmcxsqgibpszqoj6mowovsmmq4ajgy626qavbtk74tsbk5bqjypkhjlmbsqy7266umric6vn7iasaa6ccljqzrr7d35dqrh7i
+    ks.write:foobar@d2hotnrmcxsqgibpszqoj6mowovsmmq4ajgy626qavbtk74tsbk5bqjypkhjlmbsqy7266umric6vn7iasaa6ccljqzrr7d35dqrh7i

 There are 3 parts to the capability token:

-* "foobar": the name of the vault this capability controls access to
+* "ks.write": URI scheme indicating this is a Keyspace (i.e. "ks") writecap There are three capability levels (see below)
-* "rw": this indicates this capability has read-write access, which makes this capability a "writecap".
-There are three capability levels (see below)
+* "foobar": the name of the vault this writecap provides access to
 * "d2hotnrmcxsqgibpsz...": A Base32-encoded string containing the cryptographic
   keys which control access to this vault.